-With just a few clicks associate professor Oded Cats empties the streets of Amsterdam of all cars.
+With just a few clicks Oded Cats, professor of passenger transport systems, empties the streets of Amsterdam of all cars.
 In a simulation model, that is.
 ‘Now what if we ban Uber?
-Or allow only trams or bike sharing services?’
+Or allow only trams?’
 From his office in the CEG faculty building Cats is experimenting with a complex computer model creating a wealth of different virtual transport scenarios.
-He specifically looks into new modes of shared mobility, as they have brought a whole new dynamic to our cities.
+He can even add a market space for mobility credits to promote sustainable modes.
+He is constantly in search for the passenger transport system which provides the most accessibility while offering an efficient and sustainable alternative.

 The thought that there must be more efficient ways of managing transport is one that Cats has been entertaining since his youth in the suburbs of Tel Aviv.
-The long commute to school and back annoyed him but from frustration a lifelong fascination with transport design was born.
+The long commute to school and back annoyed him.
+But from frustration a lifelong fascination with transport planning and operations was born.

-Fast forward a number of years and co-director of the Smart Public Transport Lab at the Transport & Planning department is taking on the complex transport challenges that beset most large cities.
+Fast forward a number of years and as a co-director of the Smart Public Transport Lab at the Transport & Planning department he is taking on the complex transport challenges that beset most large cities.
 Cats’ computer models can generate any conceivable scenario and provide insights into what happens to a city when its car and public transport streams are re-designed.
-That knowledge has become essential for (local and regional) authorities and public transport operators grappling with transport policy in an increasingly complex playing field.
-Parties such as Uber, and the development of self-driving cars are revolutionising the face of traffic management in big cities.
+That knowledge has become essential for transport authorities and public transport operators grappling with transport policy in an increasingly complex playing field.

 Solution or part of the problem?